saintmalik/blog.saintmalik.me/blog/2023-01-10-github-action-reusable.md

 so you know as usual, you have to check out and that's what the **step: actions/checkout@v3** does, the **step: Check if there are any changes made in folders** is what I use in determining what service would be built.

-if you don't forget, we have three microservices hosted in separate folders and not a separate repo, hence there is a need to check which of these folders has changes pushed to them.
+if you don't forget, we have three microservices hosted in separate folders and not a separate repo, so we need to check which of these folders has changes pushed to them.

-That way we won't be running the workflow blindly, hence we would just run it against folders that have the changes alone.
+That way we won't be running the workflow blindly, so we would just run it against folders that have the changes alone.

 Now you will see in that same step, I passed an input in ``` ${{ inputs.servicename }}/**```, the servicename is an input declared manually, so if I passed the value "shop" to it